Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: i SWAP noise budget

+The so-obtained contributions of laser frequency and intensity noise on the gate infidelity for the previously selected pulses for $^{133}$Cs and $^{88}$Sr are shown in Fig.~\ref{fig:fig1_schemes}(d).
+Both pulses exhibit rather high robustness to laser frequency noise with infidelity contributions around or below $10^{-6}$.
+Contributions from laser intensity noise are larger, reaching values on the order of $10^{-5}$.
+Overall, laser-noise-induced infidelities remain at least an order of magnitude smaller than the corresponding atomic-noise contributions, indicating that laser noise is not the dominant limitation for either protocol.

-This analysis allowed us to select the best pulse among candidates based on given laser noise properties.
-However, to shed more light on the intricate structure of infidelity contributions for different pulses we employ the recently developed \textit{fidelity response theory} (FRT)~\cite{Endres2025Benchmark}.
-FRT constructs a pulse response function (RF) which characterizes the sensitivity of a given pulse shape to noise of a certain type, at a given frequency.
-Combined with the corresponding PSD, the RF allows to determine how much phase or intensity noise at each frequency contributes to the fidelity loss of a given pulse.
-In more detail, in FRT the infidelity for a given pulse, for laser noise channel $\alpha$ (here intensity or phase), is approximated as
+To understand the origin of the differences between laser frequency and intensity noise, and to gain deeper insight into how each pulse couples to noise at specific frequencies, we employ the recently developed \textit{fidelity response theory} (FRT)~\cite{Endres2025Benchmark}.
+FRT constructs a pulse response function (RF) that characterizes the sensitivity of a given pulse shape to a specific type of noise at a given frequency.
+Combined with the corresponding PSD, the RF enables the determination (to first order) of how much frequency or intensity noise at each frequency spectral component contributes to the fidelity loss.
+More precisely, within the FRT framework, the infidelity for a given pulse due to a laser noise channel $\alpha$ (where $\alpha$ denotes intensity or frequency noise) is approximated as